ShannonAI/backdoor_nlg/README.md

 `pip install -r requirements.txt`

 ## 1. Prepare the Datasets
-Before running any experiments, you should download our preprocessed data or construct benchmarks on top of the IWSLT14 En-De, WMT14 En-De and OpenSubtitles-2012.
+To get started, you need to download preprocessed data and construct benchmarks on top of the IWSLT14 En-De, WMT14 En-De and OpenSubtitles-2012.
 Data statistics of the machine translation and dialogue generation benchmarks are as follows: <br>

 |     **Datasets**    | **Train(A/C)** | **Valid (A/C)** | **Test (A/C)**  |